mass-Eve/-programming-with-cpp/Day18/readme.md

      emp3.setEmployeeDetails("Christine", 45);
 ```

 We got another error.
-Maybe this was because by default all the inheritance is private, if we don't mention it externally.
-Lets try by changing that as well.
+Maybe this was because *by default, all the inheritance is private, if we don't mention it externally.* Lets try again by changing that as well.

-## Example 5 ~
+## Example 4 ~
 - This time we are changing the visibility of inheritance from private to public.
 Lets see if that work......
 - While doing this, I saw an ambiguity in the program which might can result in undesired value.
 We are having two `displayData()` member functions, one unique to the base class and other unique to derived class.
-So for the derived clas, I have changed it to `displayDataProgrammer()` to avoid ambiguity.
+So for the derived class, I have changed it to `displayDataProgrammer()` to avoid ambiguity.

 ```cpp
 #include<iostream>